French units of measurement: Revolutionary France (1795–1812)

 The French Revolution and subsequent Napoleonic Wars marked the end of the Age of Enlightenment.
-The forces of change that had been brewing manifest themselves across all of France, including the way in which units of measure should be defined.
-The savants of the day favoured the use of a system of units that were inter-related and which used a decimal basis.
+The forces of change that had been brewing manifested themselves across all of France, including the way in which units of measure should be defined.
+The savants of the day favored the use of a system of units that were inter-related and which used a decimal basis.

 There was also a wish that the units of measure should be for all people and for all time and therefore not dependent on an artefact owned by any one particular nation.
 Talleyrand, at the prompting of the savant Condorcet, approached the British and the Americans in the early 1790s with proposals of a joint effort to define the metre.
 In the end, these approaches came to nothing and France decided to "go it alone".

 Decimal time was introduced in the decree of 5 October 1793 under which the day was divided into 10 "decimal hours", the "hour" into 100 " decimal minutes" and the "decimal minute" into 100 "decimal seconds".
 The "decimal hour" corresponded to 2 hr 24 min, the "decimal minute" to 1.44 min and the "decimal second" to 0.864 s.

 The implementation of decimal time proved an immense task and under the article 22 of the law of 18 Germinal, Year III (7 April 1795), the use of decimal time was no longer mandatory.
 On 1 January 1806, France reverted to the traditional timekeeping.

 The metric system of measure was first given a legal basis in 1795 by the French Revolutionary government.
 Article 5 of the law of 18 Germinal, Year III (7 April 1795) defined five units of measure.
 The units and their preliminary values were: